adrianmartir/cnl4lean/build.md

 ### Building modules inside a package

 It seems like this is again based on the `LEAN_PATH` environment variable.
 Thus one might have hope of writing a straightforward modification/overlay of our nix flake.
 It seems like the key thing would be overriding the `lean` executable to instead point to a shell script with a dumbed-down `lean` command of my own, that runs Adrian's parser and my logic processing when required.

+Let's look a bit closer into `nix/buildLeanPackage` and its defined fields

+#### `allExternalDeps`

+This seems to be a map of `name -> derivation` for all of the packages we depend on.
+We can inpect this list by looking at the `dep-root` derivations:

+`ls /nix/store/ | grep 'dep-root' | head` gives us a few to choose from, and if we look at one, we see that it only contains toplevel package dependencies.

+#### `leanDeps`

+Is a derivation building a `-deps` file for **every module** (not just top-level dependencies).
+This file contains a list of modules a given module depends on.
+One can again look at examples by running `ls /nix/store/ | grep 'deps' | head`.

+Note that when building this file, we can provide a custom lean package `lean-leanDeps` for printing dependencies, so we could modify this to also accept `.lean.tex` files.

+Note: we can manually print deps with `print-lean-deps/bin/print-lean-deps < ReadableLean.lean`

+after having built the `print-lean-paths` component with

+`nix build .#print-lean-deps -o print-lean-deps`

+---

+It seems like reusing this lean 4's nix infrastructure doesn't work.
+The problem occurs when printing lean dependencies with `lean --deps`.
+Even we fixed that command to also support `.lean.tex` files, we still have the problem that `lean --deps` strips the file extension for all its modules.
+This file extension is recovered when actually defining the derivation `buildMod`, but of course that will fail for `.lean.tex` files.

+One could 'trick' nix into doing running `lean` on non-`.lean` files anyways by renaming our files to have the `.lean` extension.

+Patching the existing path-printing and compiling machinery seemed like a hack anyways...

+One could write completely new path-printing and building machinery as separate executables and then write a nix file similar to `buildLeanPackage.nix` that does almost the same thing but also enabling `.lean.tex`.
+But we also have to do things like scanning, parsing and interpreting manually, so it would really add some complexity.

+---

+One should write a function analogous `buildMod`, but exclusively for `.lean.tex` files and producing only `.olean` files, lets call such a function `buildTexMod`.
+Note that at this point there no dependency handling yet, as `buildMod` takes a module name *and* an explicit list of dependencies as input.
+I will probably have to copy `buildMod` into my own nix file and write `buildTexMod`.

+---

+No. There is a much simpler way.
+Rewriting(*and mantaining!*) the build system is kind of a pain.
+Moreover it means that even for compiling *regular .lean modules*, that have `.lean.tex` modules as dependencies, we need a completely new `lean --deps`.
+This is unreasonable.

+There is a much simpler way of completely reusing lean 4's build system: We don't compile `.lean.tex` to modules, but rather we choose to dynamically read those files by using a `processReadableLean [sourceFile]` command macro.

+Then a build system could emulate creating `.olean` files directly by autogenerating a `.lean` file containing the `processReadableLean [sourceFile]` command.

+### Vocabularies

+What about vocabularies?
+These seem to justify having a completely new build system, since the `.lean.tex` files seem to need to contain dependency information in order to build vocabularies.

+ARGGGHHHHHHHHHHHHHHHH I hate this.
+The hacky idea I had above does not seem so good anymore...
+There does not seem to be an easy solution to all my problems...
+I'll look at this tomorrow again...